gregcaporaso/raspberry-chime-notes/notes/intro.md

 ```

 Edit the `raspberry-chime-notes/rpi-image-gen/raspberry-chime/my.options` file to update the following values:
-- `device_user1` : the user name you'd like to use
+- `device_user1` : the user name you'd like to use on the Raspberry Chime
 - `device_user1pass` : the password you'd like to use for `device_user1` [^change-your-password]

 ## Clone and install [`rpi-image-gen`](https://github.com/raspberrypi/rpi-image-gen)